gcalmettes/reveal.js-d3/README.md

 </section>
 ```

-You can also embed the visualization in the background of the slide by adding the `fig-container` class to the `section` element of your Reveal.js code.
+You can also embed the visualization in the background of the slide by adding the `fig-container` class directly to the `section` element of your Reveal.js code.

 ```html
 <section class="fig-container"